gremlin-0x/writeups/thm_activedirectory/README.md

 - What popular website can be used to verify if your email address or password has ever been exposed in a publicly disclosed data breach?
 - __haveibeenpwnd__

+In this task the room just provides us with most of what we need to breach the endpoint, including the endpoint itself.
+In real scenario, we would need to perform enumeration to find out about `http://ntlmauth.za.tryhackme.com` or any other service really, as password spraying attack can be performed against SMB, RDP , WinRM, Windows Login, etc as all of these could be using NTLM for various reasons and purposes.
+The idea is to find a vulnerable endpoint, perform a password spraying attack with a list of usernames and a password to find out if any user has a weak password we could then try and use against endpoints with a higher level protection (say, Kerberos).

 Download and unzip the file tasks:

 ```shell